Henry Vigne

-Henry Goldsmith Vigne (1817 – 20 June 1898), born Henry Goldsmith, was an English cricketer and clergyman.
+Henry Goldsmith Vigne (1817 – 20 June 1898) was an English cricketer and clergyman.

+Life

 He was born in London and educated at Peterhouse, Cambridge, being admitted in 1834, graduating B.A.
 1838, M.A.
 1844.
-He was ordained deacon in 1840 and priest in 1841.

-Born Henry Goldsmith, he adopted the name Vigne in 1844, on the death of his uncle, Frederick Vigne.
+He was ordained deacon in 1840 and priest in 1841, by Philip Shuttleworth the Bishop of Chichester.
+Admitted to Peterhouse as Henry Goldsmith, he used the surname Vigne by 1841, when he was ordained as Henry Goldsmith Vigne.

+Vigne was Vicar of Sunbury-on-Thames in Middlesex from 1842 to 1898.
+Samuel Sanders Teulon remodelled the Church of St Mary the Virgin, Sunbury-on-Thames for Vigne in the mid-1850s, and Vigne invited members of the Ecclesiological Society, to which he belonged, to visit in 1858.
+Nikolaus Pevsner wrote of Teulon's work there "The effects of his steamroller sensibility are here particularly revolting."